euan-gwd/freecodecamp_portfolio_project/README.md

-# new-projects-website-template
+# new-portfolio-project
 Blank basic website template for new website projects

-Run 'npm install' to install dev dependences and
-'gulp' to start dev server
+Run 'npm install' to install dev dependences and 'gulp' to start dev server